 Namgyal Tsemo Gompa was founded in the early 15th century, around the year 1430.
 It stands atop the crag behind Leh palace, having a full view of the town of Leh.
 And because of this position, it offers some of the most splendid visuals of the town.
 The Namgyal Tsemo Gompa of Ladakh was founded by King Tashi Namgyal and has been named after him only.
 It boasts of a rich collection of some ancient manuscripts and wall paintings.

-high solid gold idol of Maitrieya Buddha (future Buddha, also known as
+|Highlights:||A three-story high gold idol of Maitrieya Buddha, ancient manuscripts and frescoes|